PandeyRahulPandey/Mern_GitHub_Application/README.md

 ◦ Implemented MERN stack with TailwindCSS and GitHub API to create a GitHub-like application.

-◦ Integrated authentication and authorization using Passport.js with GitHub authentication. user profile and repository fetching from GitHub API.
+◦ Integrated authentication and authorization using Passport.js with GitHub authentication, user profile & repository fetching from GitHub API.

 ◦ Implemented client-side repository filtering and comprehensive error handling on both server and client sides.

-Application Features:-
+# Application Features:-

 ⚙️ Tech stack: MERN + TailwindCSS + Github API